ghostlandr/chat-webhook-responder/README.md

 #### Define `define: <word>` or `/define <word>`

 Use the trigger_word and get a definition back.
-Looks something like this:
+Now hosted [here](https://github.com/gholtslander-va/chat-webhook-responder-go)

 #### Urban Dictionary Define `udefine: <word or phrase>` or `/udefine <word or phrase>`